This statement applies to the core websites managed by Buckinghamshire Council:

 Other websites and tools owned and managed by the council will have their own separate accessibility statements.

 As a minimum, you should be able to:

-- zoom in up to 300% without the text spilling off the screen
+- Zoom in up to 300% without problems.

-- navigate most of the website using speech recognition software
+- Navigate most of the website using just a keyboard.

-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- Operate most of the website using a screen reader.

 How accessible this website is